siggame/docs/advice/arena.md

 output from `stderr` and `stdout`.
 This zip folder is made available to the AI's team through SIG-Game's main website. `stdout` will be limited to 5MB.
 There will also be a directory created in the root of your client at runtime called `arenaupload`.
-This directory will be zipped and uploaded with your build output. `arenaupload` will be limited to 300MB.
+This directory will be zipped as `yourstuff.zip` and uploaded with your build output. `arenaupload` will be limited to 300MB.
 Additionally, game logs (more specifically, the compressed gamelogs or `glogs`) are made available to the teams who participated in them.
 Teams can only download arena games in which they participated.

 ## Arena Statuses